Hiking Tasmania’s Cape Hauy Track

 It’s a bit of a shame that the cape itself is fenced off, preventing you from taking truly spectacular pictures, but then again, I totally get it because the drop offs are dazzling.
 The Cape Hauy track was stunning nonetheless.
 I can totally see how the newly opened Three Capes Track (Cape Hauy is one of the three) can beat the Overland Track as the best multi-day hike in Tasmania.
 I’ll have to come back one day to see that for myself though.
 Cape Hauy was just a little taste of what it must be like to hike that trail, however the taste lasted long enough in my mouth to be willing to make the journey to the other end of the world again, someday!

-– A list with the best hikes in Tasmania
+– An inspiring list with the best hikes in Tasmania

 – How to avoid the snakes when hiking in Tasmania